sampsyo/uwadvising/advising.md

 * Stay interested in your work
 * Understand that faculty members are juggling a lot: teaching, research, advising, committees, and their families, too!

-###What your advisor can expect from you: Top five...
+### What Your Advisor Can Expect from You: Top Five

 * High quality work
 * Own your own career
 * Accept constructive criticism